bibleexchange/romans__textbook/textbook/en/romans-en.md

 ## God will Fulfill His Promise (4:18—25)

-### The Promise to Abraham (vs. 18—22)
+### The Promise to Abraham (v.
+18—22)

 Abraham was given the promise of God.
 God promised Abraham he would have a son.
 Also, the Messiah would be a son of Abraham.
 Jesus fulfilled prophecy and was born according to his natural lineage as a descendant of Abraham.

 ### The Promise of Justification (v.
 23—24)